 EdApp has a wonderful course to get you started on your written communication skills training.

 Oral communication plays a big role in the trust and relationship between people and companies.
 It adds tonality to your words so you’re more effective when communicating important points.
-This is especially important for sensitive interactions, such as pay negotiations or conflict resolution, where this skill can help you tackle these topics as carefully as possible while avoiding misconceptions and confusion.
+This is especially important for sensitive interactions, such as pay negotiations or conflict resolution, or technical topics such as hazard communication and radiation safety training courses, where this skill can help you tackle these topics as carefully as possible while avoiding misconceptions and confusion.

 There are around 4 main types of oral communication: pitching, informal conversations, formal conversations, and speeches.